gabordemooij/redbean/README.markdown

 specially crafted SQL.
 RedBean also has excellent performance because it can freeze the database schema which means it no longer scans schemas.

+The KickStart Edition of RedBeanPHP is meant for RAD, prototyping and offers easy-to-use interfaces and a wonderful works-out-of-the-box experience.

+If you already know the power of RedBeanPHP and you would like to use RedBeanPHP in a more complex project or integrate RedBeanPHP in an existing project you might find the RedBeanPHP 'Adaptive' Edition an interesting solution.

 Databases Supported
 -------------------

-RedBean supports MySQL (InnoDB), PostgreSQL, SQLite3, CUBRID and Oracle.
+RedBeanPHP supports MySQL/InnoDB, MariaDB/InnoDB, PostgreSQL, SQLite3 and CUBRID.

 Quick Example
 -------------

-How we store a book object with RedBean:
+How we store a book object with RedBeanPHP:
 ```php
 $book = R::dispense("book");
 $book->author = "Santa Claus";